 This course focuses on the biological aspects of forensic investigation and analyses of biological evidence from various crime scenes.
 Particular emphasis will be given to DNA analyses, fingerprinting, serological analyses of body fluids and other biological materials, the role of the environment on body decomposition, the role of anthropology, and the role of entomology and plant materials in crime investigation.
-This course is designed for non-science and science majors and includes field trips to the Suffolk County Forensics Laboratory.
+This course is designed for non-science and science majors.
 (3 hrs. lecture, 3 hrs. laboratory) Prerequisite: BIO101 for non-science majors; BIO130 or BIO150 for science majors.
 Offered on: A / 4 cr. hrs.